Ashkanph/md-to-html/README.md

 # md-to-html
-A web based markdown (md) to html converter
+A web based markdown (md) to html converter.

+You can use and test it online [at this address](http://ashkanph.github.io/md-to-html).

 ## Features
 * Support both LTR (Left to Right) and RTL (Right to let) languages